software-assignments-spring2021/project-setup-team-luniao-devolved/README.md

 1. Clone the repository onto the local machine via Visual Studio Code or the command line via
 >git clone https://github.com/agile-dev-assignments/project-setup-team-luniao-devolved
 2. To test the front-end, navigate to the `front-end` folder.
 3. Run `npm install` to install all dependencies.
 4. Run `npm start` to start the server.
+5. To test the back-end, open another terminal and navigate to the `back-end` folder while #4 is still running.
+6. Run `npm install` to install all dependencies.
+7. Run `npm start` to run the back-end.

 ## Relevant links
 [User Experience Design](https://github.com/agile-dev-assignments/user-experience-design-team-luniao-devolved): app map, wireframes, and prototype